vallard/K8sServerless/kubeless/README.md

 ### 6.5.4 Get `resize.py`

 Download the `resize.py` function from [here](https://raw.githubusercontent.com/vallard/K8sServerless/master/kubeless/resize.py).
 Examine the contents.
-We see that it
+A few of our functions will look similar.
+We first grab the secrets from Kubernetes so that the function can log into minio.

+Next we download the file, then use the python Pillow library to open the file and make the image smaller.
+Once we do that we try to upload it back to minio in the `thumbs` directory with the same name but with `.thumb` appended to it.

 ### 6.5.5 Get `requirements.txt`